dmbarbour/glas/docs/AbstractAssembly.md

 This document proposes a one-size-fits-all intermediate language.
 Candidate structure:

-        type AST  = Type Expr*
+        type AST  = Constructor Expr*
-        and  Expr = Name | Data | AST
+        and  Expr = Name | Data | ( AST )

-This probably feels familiar to Lisp or Scheme programmers.
-I'll probably tweak this to also support keyword arguments.
-Anyhow, of greater concern is how we represent AST node Type.
-There are effectively two relevant options:
+When compiling methods, the compiler will represent abstract AST nodes as function calls to abstract AST constructors such as 'ast.addi' or 'ast.cond'.
+These methods are eventually provided by the runtime or a later-stage compiler.
+The AST node type will usually remain abstract.

-* Type is glas data, probably a symbol or string.
+A programmer may restrict or override AST constructors available to a subprogram.
+It is feasible to construct AST nodes programmatically to support staged metaprogramming or dynamic eval.
+It is possible to implement adapters to alternative ASTs.
+However, many optimizations must be deferred.

-* Type is a name, an abstract constructor, subject to access control, overrides, and renames through the namespace layer.
+This structure probably feels familiar to Lisp or Scheme programmers.
+It is simple and sufficient.
+This does require restricting the 'type' of AST constructors, i.e. they are limited to positional parameters of just a few types, the return type must also be an AST node, and side-effects may be restricted.
+But the benefit is simplified representation.

-I propose to represent AST node type as a name.
-The user-defined language compiler will produce definitions referring to 'ast.addi' and 'ast.cond' and similar.
-Or perhaps '%addi' and '%cond' to save a few bytes and discourage direct use of these names in the user syntax.
+*Aside:* If a large AST node would be copied many times, this can be mitigated by structure sharing or by separating that AST node into a private constructor.
+In any case, it isn't significant problem.

-This use of names provides many benefits.
-A later-stage compiler can directly perform local error analysis, peephole optimizations, and cache compilation as the AST nodes are constructed.
-Metaprogramming is more accessible.
-Users can define adapter layers for software components or DSLs that target alternative intermediate languages.
-The namespace can be leveraged to control a subprogram's access to troublesome operations, such as a non-deterministic 'ast.amb'.
+## Staged Arguments

-The cost of this design is that many optimizations are not accessible to incremental compilation, and we might need to typecheck user-defined AST constructors to control use of side-effects, and glas languages will need to handle threading of 'ast' methods into hierarchical application components.
+I use 'ast.cond' as an example of a higher-order AST node.
+Its arguments are ASTs representing the condition and contingent behavior.
+When called, the return value is an AST that represents the composite conditional expression.
+In contrast, the second function parameter might be referenced as `(ast.arg 2)`.

-## AST args vs Function args
+Essentially, arguments to AST operators represent static parameters, while dynamic parameters are always represented via AST nodes that reference the environment.
+Boundaries blur a bit in context of dynamic eval, but this stage separation should still be kept in mind.

-I've used 'ast.cond' type as an example of a higher-order operation.
-Its arguments are ASTs, and when called as a function it returns an AST that composes its arguments to abstractly represent a conditional behavior.
-This is an entirely different layer from using `(ast.arg 2)` to refer to the second argument of a function call at runtime.
+## Data Arguments

-Essentially, any arguments to AST operators are static similar to macro or template arguments.
-These arguments are provided by a compiler.
-We can use static AST nodes to reference runtime arguments.
-This can get a little confusing in context of dynamic eval, but each AST node is staged.
+It is feasible to represent data by constructing a program that will reconstruct that data.
+However, it's much more convenient to just support data arguments.
+The latter integrates nicely with content addressed storage and access to 'data' modules.

 ## Metaprogramming